ShujoyI/CSULB_CECS_Wiki/wiki-prototype-one/README.md

 ## Support

-If you have issues, let one us know at
+If you have issues, contact one of us at

 Parth Chhasatiya: parth.chhasatiya@student.csulb.edu \
 Shujoy Islam: shujoy.islam@student.csulb.edu  \